UIUC-iSchool-DataViz/is445_spring2021/week01/lecture01.md

 ## Syllabus, cont

- * Week 9 - Iodide and Intro to Javascript
+ * Week 8 - Iodide and Intro to Javascript
+ * Week 9 - **Fake break!**
  * Week 10 - Viz Audience; More Iodide, Javascript & Vega-lite (and maybe Idyll)
  * Week 11 - Intro to Idyll
  * Week 12 - More with Idyll, Publishing Viz
  * Week 13 - A few more Idyll+d3 things
- * Week 14 - Holiday!
- * Week 15 - Scientific Viz & AVL Guest lecture
+ * Week 14 - Scientific Viz & AVL Guest lecture
- * Week 16 - Network Visualization & Word clouds
+ * Week 15 - Network Visualization & Word clouds

 notes:
 Toward the end of class we are going to have a slightly more free-form set of